SEO and marketing tips

 Search-engine optimisation (SEO) is the art of fine-tuning and promoting a website so that, over time, it will rank highly in search engines such as Google, Bing and Yahoo.

 SEO is a specialised marketing field that overlaps with web design.
-At Applegreen, we start the SEO process we leave the long-term reputation-building work to the experts.
+At Applegreen, we begin the process SEO by working in the keywords that have been agreed with the client.
+But we leave the long-term reputation-building work to the experts.
 This is what we mean when we say we carry out basic SEO on our websites.

 Applegreen's role in your website's SEO